anthonyfdunphy/venue-lighting-controller/README.md

 ### Future Features
 There are some features I wish to add to this controller in the future.
 One being, the ability to create a 'scene' by turning on the desired dimmer channels.
 When this is done, the user selects a button called 'save scene' this will save the channel value in an array or list which can be called back at any time through the GUI front end.

+This should save the active scene values by name and value to a new list with Python.
+When the scene is called, then the scene is called using Python.